kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### CA doesn’t work but it used to work yesterday.
 Why?

-Hopefully it is not a bug in Cluster Autoscaler but most likely a problem with the cluster.
+Hopefully it is not a bug in Cluster Autoscaler, but most likely a problem with the cluster.

 * Check If cluster autoscaler is up and running.
 In version 0.5 it periodically publishes the kube-system/cluster-autoscaler-status config map.
 Check last update time annotation.
 Should be no more than 3 min (usually 10 sec old).
 * Check kube-system/cluster-autoscaler-status if the cluster and node groups are in the healthy state.
 If not, check the unready nodes.

 * If you expect some nodes to be deleted but they are not deleted for a long time check:
     * if they contain pods that prevent the node from being deleted (see the corresponding question in the faq).
-    * if min/max boundaries you declared for a particular node group allow the scale up.
+    * if the min/max boundaries you declared for a particular node group allow the scale up.
     * the content of /var/log/cluster-autoscaler.log.

-* If you expect some nodes to be added to help some pending pods, but they are not added for a long time check:
+* If you expect some nodes to be added to help some pending pods, but they are not added for a long time, check:
     * if the node groups that could potentially accommodate the pods are on their max size.
     * events added by CA to the pod.
     * events on the kube-system/cluster-autoscaler-status config map.